gruns/blagoblag/content/drafts/ideal-development-environment.rst

 The point that often gets the most push back is the continuous deployment.
 Many folks hear that and think, "Won't you be deploying tons of bugs to production?!?"
 The answer is: yes, we will deploy bugs to production.
-If you're deploying less frequently, you're still going to be deploying bugs.
-You don't spend nearly enough time or money to be bug free.
+If you're deploying less frequently, you're still going to be deploying bugs. `You don't spend nearly enough time or money to be bug free`_.
 Instead the focus is on, how do we minimize the impact of bugs.

 Deploying in smaller increments makes deployment safer because it the unit of deployment is easier to audit, and because it makes identifying the bad commit